ssardina-teaching/connect4p-base/README.md

 Run `black` with: `pipenv run black connectfour tests` (You can omit `pipenv run` if you're in a `pipenv shell`)

-## Credit & Acknowledgements
+## Credit, Acknowledgements & Background

-- This project began as a fork of [Alfo5123/Connect4](https://github.com/Alfo5123/Connect4).
-The code was refactored and functionality was extended by [Jonathon Belotti](https://github.com/thundergolfer) as part of work done for RMIT University course support for the [*Artificial Intelligence*](http://www1.rmit.edu.au/courses/004123) subject.
+This project began as a fork of [Alfo5123/Connect4](https://github.com/Alfo5123/Connect4) as part of work done for RMIT University course support for the [*COSC1125/COSC1127 Artificial Intelligence*](http://www1.rmit.edu.au/courses/004123) subject.

+The code was refactored and functionality was extended by [Jonathon Belotti](https://github.com/thundergolfer) under the guidance of A/Prof. Sebastian Sardina in charge of the RMIT AI course.
+The improvements & functionalities added are:

+* Migration to latest Python 3.6.
+* Skeleton code available (for students to elaborate).
+* Headless execution (i.e., no GUI).
+* Fast execution (i.e., no delays).
+* Change of board size.
+* Dump of game statistics into a JSON file.